Best mountain bike pedals - the best options from XC to Enduro

 £150

-The TMACs give a super solid feel and holds your feet over roots and rocks to provide excellent trail feedback.
+The TMACs give a super solid feel and hold your feet over roots and rocks to provide excellent trail feedback.
 This gifts the rider confidence to push against them when airborne and also for bunny hops.

-- Get the full lowdown on the Deity TMACs pedal by reading our in-depth review.
+Get the full lowdown on the Deity TMACs pedal by reading our in-depth review.

 How to choose the best mountain bike pedals